MrWolfZ/clean-architecture-comparison/baseline/README.md

 In the _controller_ layer we have the controllers that provide the entry points into the application.

 We also have _unit tests_ for our repositories and API endpoints.
+Test tests for the API endpoints are integration tests that test the whole system without needing databases or external systems to be present.
+This is achieved by replacing repositories with their in-memory variants and by mocking adapters for external systems.

 The code is fairly simple so we encourage you to take a look to familiarize yourself with it.